Skip to main content

 Before You Begin

-• No Cross-Domain Validation: The system does not prevent duplicate IP Address/Port combinations within or across Domains.
+• No Cross-Domain Validation: The system does not automatically prevent duplicate Listener IP Address/Port combinations within or across Domains.

 The Authentication Method specifies how the Local SFTP Server authenticates incoming connections.
 The available options are: